m90/seeThru/README.md

 ```
 The events that are echoed are: `mouseenter mouseleave click mousedown mouseup mousemove mouseover hover dblclick contextmenu focus blur`

+##Safari 6 issues###
+Apparently Safari 6 on Mac has severe problems using video as source elements for canvas operations.
+Nightly webkit builds already fixed this problem, yet if you need advice on this topic there's **[a question on Stackoverflow](http://stackoverflow.com/questions/9929546/canvas-to-video-is-very-slow-on-safari-lion-mountain-lion)** tackling this problem.
+Feedback is welcome.

 ##Mobile devices & tablets##
 As most mobile devices and tablets (iPad I'm looking at you) use external video players to handle HTML5-video this plugin is **not working on mobile Webkit / Safari / Android Browser** (yet).
 This is definitely on our to-do-list (wishlist rather), although outcome is uncertain.
 Apparently Android 3.1+ will play `<video>` inline, but I do not have any experience regarding using it as a canvas source yet.

 ##Browser support##
-Tested on Chrome, Firefox, Safari, Opera 11 and IE 9.0+
+Tested on Chrome, Firefox, Safari, Opera and IE 9.0+
 (the browser has to support `<video>` and `<canvas>` of course)<br/>See caniuse.com for browsers that support **[`<canvas>`][24]** and **[`<video>`][25]**<br/>If you are looking for a tool to detect these features you should have a look at <a href="http://www.modernizr.com/">modernizr</a>

 ##Preparing video sources in Adobe After Effects##